creecros/Mailmagik/README.md

 # :magic_wand: Mailmagik for Kanboard

-Have you ever asked yourself, how do I send an email to Kanboard to create a task?
-Did someone suggest the Mailgun Plugin, and you got stumped, annoyed, and finally figured it out to realize that it cost your hard earned money to keep using it?
-Did someone then suggest something like Zapier and the API to try to accomplish this, and you found yourself asking WTF are they talking about?

-*WELL THIS IS THE PLUGIN FOR YOU!*
+Have you ever found yourself struggling with the process of creating a task in Kanboard via email?
+Maybe someone recommended the Mailgun Plugin, but you ended up feeling frustrated and out of pocket when you discovered its cost.
+Or perhaps someone suggested using Zapier and API, but you were left scratching your head and wondering what on earth they were talking about.

-Install this plugin today, connect to an IMAP server of your choosing, and boom!
-You will be making Mailmagik in no time!
+Well, fear not!
+We have the solution for you.
+Our plugin is easy to install and allows you to connect to an IMAP server of your choice.
+With just a few clicks, you'll be creating tasks like a pro in no time.

-So come on, give it a go, and let's all make Mailmagik happen together!
+Say goodbye to confusion and frustration, and say hello to Mailmagik!
+Join us today and let's make task creation a breeze.

 This plugin allows you to connect Kanboard directly to an IMAP server.
 Once connected, you can: